gwarnes-mdsol/SurvivalCausalTree/README.md

 In addition, the propensity score in causalTree package has to be the same for all samples, in this package we fixed this problem so that it can be specified as a vector.

-Use the script in test2 for a demo.
+Use the script in the "test" folder for a demo.